CopernicaMarketingSoftware/Documentation/Yothalot/why.md

 them over a group of servers.
 We already had all the tools and libraries in house to create such a service - so we decided just to do that.

-But why were we fed up with Hadoop in the first place, you might wonder.
+You might wonder why we were fed up with Hadoop in the first place.
-Well, here at Copernica we try to keep things simple and we don't want to make things more complicated than strictly necessary.
+At Copernica we try to keep things simple and we don't want to make things more complicated than strictly necessary.
 When we worked with Hadoop, we however were constantly annoyed by a couple of things: